SimpoLab/DNSserver/README.md

 The file serves as a starting point but will be overwritten by the dynamic updates.

 Once reloaded the server, you may dynamically add records via the `nsupdate` command, provided that you have the key.
-This also works remotely^[You may omit the server command if the server is local.].
+This also works remotely (you may omit the server command if the server is local.).
 For example `nsupdate -k mainkey.key` will open an interactive command line, in which you may type:

 ```nsupdate